turingschool-examples/intro-to-font-pairing/readme.md

 By the end of this lesson, you will know/be able to:

-* Understand how
-* Understand the different between serif and sans serif
-* Have an understanding of the structure of letterforms
+* Have a set of strategies to apply when looking for font pairings

 ### How to Make Good Font Pairings